philippjohannsen/league-of-legends-ml/README.md

 League of Legends Machine Learning
 ==============================

-This repository is a ML project on professional League of Legends game data.
+This repository is a ML project on professional League of Legends game data. **It is currently WIP.**

 Data: https://oracleselixir.com/